VR-API-Integration/file-api-integration-examples/net-core-with-file-api-sdk/docs/README.md

 _NOTE: If the file size is greater than the maximum chunk size configured, it will be uploaded by chunks._

 #### Task<FileUploadInfo> UploadFileAsync(FileUploadRequest request, Stream stream, string tenantId, CancellationToken cancellationToken) ####
-`request`: composed by fileName, bussinessTypeId and CustomMetadata.\
+`request`: composed by fileName, bussinessTypeId and customMetadata.\
 `stream`: stream containing the bytes of the file.\
 `tenantId`: (optional) tenantId.\
 `cancellationToken`: (optional) the CancellationToken that the upload task will observe.